SimonLucas/planet-wars-rts/README.md

 Planet Wars is an RTS game where players aim to gain control of planets and destroy enemy units.

-We aim to provide a framework for developing and testing AI agents in a fast and flexible way.
-The challenge is open-ended as the game parameters can be varied to create a range of challenges.
+We provide a framework for developing and testing AI agents in a fast and flexible way.
+The challenge is open-ended as the game parameters can be varied to create a range of different game scenarios.
+Can your bots handle such variation?
 Even the simpler versions still have the difficulty of dealing with the simultaneous move nature of the game and unpredictable opponent actions.